US asks Gibraltar to halt release of Iranian tanker | DW | 15.08.2019

 Read more: Germany and France condemn Iran's seizure of British tanker

-"The US Department of Justice has applied to seize the Grace 1 on a number of allegations which are now being considered," the government of Gibraltar announced in a statement released Thursday.
+"The US Department of Justice has applied to seize the Grace 1 on a number of allegations which are now being considered," the government of British overseas territory announced in a statement released Thursday.

 The Gibraltar Chronicle reports that the last-minute request, from the US Department of Justice, has prompted the British territory's Supreme Court to hold off on an official decision on the tanker until later Thursday.